Sayshal/Calendaria/CONTRIBUTING.md

 2. Make your changes in focused, logical commits.
 3. Run `npm test` — all tests must pass.
 4. Open a pull request against `main` and reference the issue (e.g. `Closes #123`).

+## Translations

+Translations are managed through [Weblate](https://hosted.weblate.org/projects/calendaria/).
+To contribute a translation or update an existing one, use the Weblate interface — do not submit PRs that modify language files other than `lang/en.json`.

 ## Reporting Issues